neuroro/EEG/README.md

 # Coming soon...

 Monte Carlo permutation test of paired data

 Monte Carlo permutation test of unpaired data

 Monte Carlo custer permutation tests with cluster formation and a distance function

-Plot line graphs with shading representing the standard error of the mean and optional shading for a sub-domain window (for ERP components or frequency bands, for example) using plotShadedLine.m
+Plot line graphs with shading representing the standard error of the mean and optional shading for a sub-domain window (an ERP components or frequency band, for example) using plotShadedLine.m

 #